dbucher1234/ml-web-portal/README.md

 We will use this as a test-case.
 The SMILES for a cyclic penta-alanine (five alanines linked head-to-tail in a ring) is: <pre markdown="1"> ```O=C1[C@H](NC([C@H](NC([C@H](NC([C@H](NC([C@H](N1)C)=O)C)=O)C)=O)C)=O)C ``` </pre>

 Alternatively, one can draw it in a sketcher like ChemDraw and right-click + copy as smile.
+Now let's generate a low energy 3D conformer:

 <pre markdown="1"> python gen_conf.py penta_ala.smi </pre>
 penta_ala: best conformer = 13, energy = 25.52 kcal/mol

-We will now calculate the 3D PSA for this conformer:
+We can now calculate the 3D PSA for this conformer:
 <pre markdown="1"> python 3d_psa.py </pre>
 ---